 I was born in 1960 in Srirangam, India, and came to the U.S. in 1965, first to St. Louis, MO, and later to Rockland County, NY.
-I grew up with stories, from the Ramayana and Aesop’s Fables, later to Snow White on the big screen.
+I grew up with stories, from the Ramayana and Aesop’s Fables, and saw Snow White on the big screen around as a small child.
 Hair as black as coal was something I could identify with at least.
-I started to write, and found I liked it.

 In India for my first college year, I studied Fine Arts at Stella Maris College in Madras, now Chennai.
-I returned to the U.S. to complete my degree at Vassar College and received an MFA at the University of Iowa Writers’ Workshop.
+I returned to the U.S. to complete my BA at Vassar College and received an MFA at the University of Iowa Writers’ Workshop.
 I had two years at the Fine Arts Work Center in Provincetown, MA as a Fellow (1984-860, and stayed another year to finish my first novel.
 I worked for the artist Myron Stout as a secretary and reader, and later became an assistant manager at a local art gallery.
+I became a DJ on the local community radio station.
 My first novel, The Journey, set on the fictional Island of Pi, was accepted for publication in 1987 by Alfred A. Knopf, and came out in 1990.

-After living in NY and NJ, and working at the Box Office at McCarter Theater in Princeton, I became an itinerant college teacher, in Missouri, San Diego, and Santa Cruz.
+After living in NY and NJ, and working as a proofreader in Manhattan, and at the Box Office at McCarter Theater in Princeton, I became an itinerant college teacher, in Missouri, San Diego, and Santa Cruz.
 Granta nominated me for their first Best American Writers campaign, as a regional finalist.
-My second novel, Inheritance, came out from Secker and Wartburg, UK in 1997, and from Knopf in 1998.
-I held a Mary Ingraham Bunting Fellowship at Radcliffe College in MA at that time.
+My second novel, Inheritance, came out from Secker and Wartburg, in England in 1997, and from Knopf in 1998.
+It was a Barnes & Noble Discover New Writers Book that year.
+I held a Mary Ingraham Bunting Fellowship at Radcliffe College in MA in 1997-98.

 While teaching in Southampton, Long Island, I began As Sweet As Honey and completed it in Boulder, CO.
-It came out from Knopf in 2013, when I moved back to Provincetown after winning an affordable housing residency for former Work Center Fellows by lottery.
+It came out from Knopf in 2013, when I moved back to Provincetown as a Fine Arts Work Center Long-Term Resident, for which opportunity I am still grateful.
+It garnered a shout-out in People magazine.

 English-language editions of my books are variously available from Vintage Books, Beacon Press, Random House e-books, HarperCollinsIndia, Secker & Warburg UK, & Vintage UK.
 Translations appear in French, German, Greek, and Japanese.